 9) Solid Perfume

 A gender-neutral, lingering scent!
 Solid perfumes stick to the skin for a longer lasting, delightful smell.
+Try massaging some on the neck or inside of the wrists.

 10) Sore Muscle Balm

-Rosemary helps with circulation, chamomile is a known anti-inflammatory, lavender is soothing.
+Rosemary helps with circulation, chamomile is a known anti-inflammatory, and lavender is soothing.
 Massage the Baume onto a sore neck, tight shoulders, or overworked muscles to bring some relief.

 11) Insect Repellant